Birth of a Being

 Birth of a Being is the first recording as a leader by American jazz saxophonist David S. Ware, recorded in 1977 and originally released on the Swiss Hat Hut label.
 The record presents a collective trio called Apogee with pianist Cooper-Moore, then known as Gene Ashton, and drummer Marc Edwards.
 It was reissued on CD by AUM Fidelity in 2015 with a bonus disc including five unreleased tracks from the same sessions.

 Background

-Cooper-Moore first meet Ware at Berklee College of Music in Boston in 1967.
+Cooper-Moore first met Ware at Berklee College of Music in Boston in 1967.
 By Cooper-Moore's suggestion, they start Apogee with drummer Marc Edwards in 1970.
 Sonny Rollins invited the band to open for him at the Village Vanguard in 1973.
 This event accelerated their move to New York.
 Within a year of arrival, Ware began performing extensively with Andrew Cyrille’s group Maono, and, together with Marc Edwards, joined the Cecil Taylor Unit.
 Numerous tours of the U.S. and Europe with these groups followed, during which time Ware developed the resolute desire to record his own music.
 In 1977, at Ware’s request, Apogee reconvened for one last time in order to document their work together in a studio setting.